 Eclipse Internet of Things?
 What is it?
 If you’re a techie, you might be having the slight knowledge of what it is and how it works.
-It is an IoT community established to enhance the ease in connecting and managing devices of an Internet of Things solutions network.
+It is an IoT community established to enhance the ease of connecting and managing devices of an Internet of Things solutions network.
 What does it do?
 It delivers open IoT stack for Java developers.
 Based on the open source that has been provided, Java simplifies the development by enabling the re-usage of services and frameworks in the IoT solutions.
 How does it benefit them?

 What are its benefits?

-Going into the core depth, Internet of Things is all about creating smart opportunities in organizations and elevating their work environment on a whole.
+Going into the core depth, Internet of Things is all about creating smart opportunities in organizations and elevating their work environment on the whole.
 With many companies going after it, the developers are acquiring countless chances to create innovative solutions for connecting the devices.
-But again, just like there are challenges in an installation of Internet of Things, there are also problems that make developing difficult like the complexity of solutions, for example.
+But again, just like there are challenges in an installation of the Internet of Things, there are also problems that make developing difficult like the complexity of solutions, for example.
 Therefore, this acts as an obstruction in creating closed and vendor-centered solutions for the developers.
-With a multiple number of IoT standards like Lightweight M2M, CoAP, MQTT emerging day by day, the connectivity and interoperability are becoming easy to adopt.
+With multiple numbers of IoT standards like Lightweight M2M, CoAP, MQTT emerging day by day, the connectivity and interoperability are becoming easy to adopt.
 Eclipse makes it even easier by providing open source implementations and further hiking the convertibility.

 What is it basically about?

 In the contemporary world of technology, there are around 9 million developers trying to build bridges between embedded systems and enterprise networks.
 By delivering open source services and frameworks, Java can become a universal language for all IoT solutions.
 Just like Internet evolved to run on open source frameworks like Linux and Apache, IoT will evolve on these Java frameworks making it user-friendly.
-Exploring the details of Eclipse, it is a set of OSGi services and Java frameworks clubbed together for the management of IoT solutions.
+Exploring the details of Eclipse, it is a set of OSGi services, and Java frameworks clubbed together for the management of IoT solutions.
 The standards that come along with these frameworks help in building Gateways.
 The new version of Eclipse named as Eclipse Kura 1.4 is an advanced version to be released.
 Similar is the case with Eclipse Leshan which is developed to provide support for LWM2M server.
 Apart from this, Eclipse also offers a set of industrial services to accelerate the automation solutions for home and SCADA.

 What is Open IoT Stack for Java?